-- the integrity of the Webjet Group's financial statements and financial reporting; - the appointment, remuneration, qualifications, independence and performance of the External Auditor and the integrity of the audit process as a whole; - reviewing and monitoring the provision of additional services (if any) by the External Auditor; - the effectiveness of the systems of internal financial control and risk management; - plans, performance, objectivity and leadership of the internal financial control and audit functions and the integrity of the audit process as a whole; - systems for compliance with applicable legal and regulatory requirements within the Committee's area of responsibility; - capital management (funding, liquidity, balance sheet management, dividends); and - other matters requiring the approval of the Committee under its Charter or as referred by the Board from time to time.
+- the integrity of the Webjet Group's financial statements and financial reporting; - the appointment, remuneration, qualifications, independence and performance of the External Auditor and the integrity of the audit process as a whole: - reviewing and monitoring the provision of additional services (if any) by the External Auditor; - the effectiveness of the systems of internal financial control and risk management; - plans, performance, objectivity and leadership of the internal financial control and audit functions and the integrity of the audit process as a whole; - systems for compliance with applicable legal and regulatory requirements within the Committee's area of responsibility; - capital management in the context of the financial risk management of the Group; and - other matters requiring the approval of the Committee under its Charter or as referred by the Board from time to time.

 In addition to its regular business, the Audit Committee discusses matters including compliance, adequacy of the internal accounting and finance resources and taxation.
-It also assists the Board in assuring the integrity of the Group's financial statements, by making recommendations to the Board about the appropriateness of accounting policies and practices, areas of judgement, compliance with Accounting Standards, stock exchange and legal requirements and the results of the external audit.
+It also assists the Board in assuring the integrity of the Group's financial statements, by making recommendations to the Board about the appropriateness of accounting policies and practices, areas of judgement, compliance with accounting standards, stock exchange and legal requirements and the results of the external audit.